adon-cloudcannon/landing-page-test/src/collections/tutorials/bootstrap-to-a-client-editable-hugo-site.md

   featured_image_alt:
 ---

-In this tutorial we’ll take an existing, MIT licensed Bootstrap template made by the talented team at [Themefisher](https://themefisher.com/){: target="_blank" rel="noopener noreferrer"}, and convert it into a client-editable Hugo website.
+In this tutorial we’ll take an existing, MIT licensed Bootstrap template made by the talented team at [Themefisher](https://themefisher.com/), and convert it into a client-editable Hugo website.
 Along the way we’ll learn the basics of Hugo, how to structure the navigation, blog content, and components.